Carson Peters-Berger Lilly Peters 14 yr old cousin murdered 10yr old girl

 The teen was arrested on Tuesday evening after police executed a search warrant at Lily’s aunt’s home, where the fourth-grade student was last seen alive.
 Police have said the suspect was known to Lily but would not confirm if they were related.

-Social media posts identified the suspect as Carson Peters-Berger – the son of Lily’s aunt, with one social commentator identifying the aunt as Lauri Peters-Berger, and the suspect as Peters’ cousin — who allegedly made previous threats against the girl.
+Social media posts identified the suspect as Carson Peters-Berger – the son of Lily’s aunt, with one social commentator identifying the aunt as Lauraine Davis, and the suspect as Peters’ cousin — who allegedly made previous threats against the girl.

 Read a post shared on Twitter that initially appeared on Reddit: ‘On a Reddit post about Lily Peters’ murder, HomesliceNation4 commented about seeing Lily on the trails with another kid.
 Other who saw the post sent a screenshot to the police.
 The same account commented 2 years ago: “I’ll kill my cousins before anyone gets a chance’